What is SAML?

 Service Provider – The web application that the user wants to access.

 If the user is already authenticated, content can be made available directly to the user.
-Else, if user is not authenticated, the service provider starts the authentication process.
+Else, if the user is not authenticated, the service provider starts the authentication process.

-- The SSO service returns a request which includes the authentication information needed by the service provider in a SAMLResponse parameter.
+Step 4 – The SSO service returns a request which includes the authentication information needed by the service provider in a SAMLResponse parameter.

-- The SAMLResponse parameter is passed on to the service provider.
+Step 5 – The SAMLResponse parameter is passed on to the service provider.

-- User can now request the resource he wants.
+Step 7 – User can now request the resource he wants.

-- The resource is finally returned.
+Step 8 – The resource is finally returned.